giellalt/lang-bla/bla.md

 * examples:*

 * examples:*

-# Symbol affixes

-Noun inflection
-The Siksika language nouns inflect in cases.

-Proper noun inflection
-The Siksika language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.

-Verb inflection
-The Siksika language verbs inflect in persons.

-Adjective inflection
+Verbs
+Verbs in the Siksika language are actions.

+Pronouns
+Pronouns in the Siksika language are references to things.

+Numerals
+Numerals in the Siksika language are numbers.

+Adjectives
-The Siksika language adjectives compare.
+Adjectives in the Siksika language describe things.

+Prefixes
+Prefixes in the Siksika language are bound to beginning of other words.

+Nouns
+These words are also in rattlesnakes.lexc
+Morphology according to Wikipedia.